Uberhub-Mentorias/mentorship-client/README.md

 | GET | `/actuator/health` | Health check |
 | GET | `/swagger-ui.html` | API Documentation |
 | GET | `/api-docs` | OpenAPI JSON |

+### Other Services

+Other microservices can use the DTOs from this library to communicate with each other, ensuring type safety and consistency across the platform.

 ## Requirements